Lighthouse Directories and Lists

 The focus of this site (as opposed to some other directories) is on maps (via Google's API).
 It was designed to help people plan trips to see multiple lighthouses.
 In addition to the map pages, it contains downloadable GPS Point of Interest (POI) files.
 It includes lighthouses for North and South America as well as a number of other countries around the world.

 An outstanding tool for researching lighthouses.
-It includes information, photographs and links for more than 8,300 of the world's lighthouses.
+It includes information, photographs and links for more than 23,900 of the world's lighthouses.
 Basic data for each lighthouse, with links to other reliable information sites are included along with current lighthouse news.
-Hosted by the University of North Carolina, the site has more than 30,000 links to lighthouse related information and photos.
+Created by Russ Rowlett, the site has more than 30,000 links to lighthouse related information and photos.

 The Lighthouse Explorer Database provides information about 8,258 lighthouses from all over the world, including photographs, history, directions, and contact information.
 Lighthouses are listed alphabetically or find one using the search engine.